davemehr/pnp-modern-search/docs/scenarios/create-simple-search-page.md

-# Scenario 1: Create a simple search page
+# Create a simple search page

 !!! note
     The PnP Modern Search Web Parts must be deployed to your App Catalog and activated on your site.
 See the [installation documentation](../installation.md) for details.